Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 Interrupt

-Please note that the interrupt numbers 104 through 111 is corresponding to pl_ps_irq1[0] through pl_ps_irq1[7].
+The interrupt numbers 104 through 111 are corresponding to pl_ps_irq1[0] through pl_ps_irq1[7].
 Thus, make sure that:

 • imx_csiss_1 has interrupt 104, if csirxss_csi_irq is connected to In0 of xlconcat_0_0, which feeds to pl_ps_irq1[0]